Pedigree Little Champions Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

 - Pedigree Little Champions Casserole Dinner

-- Pedigree Little Champions Grilled Flavors with Beef
+- Pedigree Little Champions Chunks in Gravy with Beef

 - Pedigree Little Champions Chunks in Gravy with Chicken

-- Pedigree Little Champions Meaty Ground Dinner with Beef
+- Pedigree Little Champions Grilled Flavors in Sauce with Beef

 - Pedigree Little Champions Puppy Complete Nutrition with Chicken

-Pedigree Little Champions Grilled Flavors with Beef was selected to represent the other products in the line for this review.
+Pedigree Little Champions Grilled Flavors in Sauce with Beef was selected to represent the other products in the line for this review.

 Canned Dog Food